opensearch-project/opensearch-sdk-java/CREATE_YOUR_FIRST_EXTENSION.md

 }
 ```

 At this point, you have a working extension!
-Start it up by executing the `main()` method, and then start up your OpenSearch cluster.
+Start it by executing the `main()` method, and then start your OpenSearch cluster.

 But it doesn't _do_ anything yet.
 Here is where you can start defining your own functionality.

 ## Implement other interfaces and extension points

 If you want to handle REST requests, implement the `ActionExtension` interface and override the `getExtensionRestHandlers()` method.
 Pass a list of classes that will handle those requests:

 ```java
 import org.opensearch.sdk.api.ActionExtension;